 |Status||Residential property||Other Asset|

 *If the Trust asset disposed of has been used in the beneficiary’s business, the gain may attract a 10% CGT rate

-- The money purchase annual allowance will be increased to £10,000.
+- The money purchase annual allowance will remain at £10,000.

-- The minimum Tapered Annual Allowance will also be restricted to £10,000 for individuals who’s adjusted income for the year is £260,000 or more.
+- The minimum Tapered Annual Allowance will remain at £10,000 for individuals who’s adjusted income for the year is £260,000 or more.

 - The pension tax free lump sum percentage will remain at 25% of the pension value up to a maximum of £268,275.
 However those individuals who have protected rights already in place can take a higher tax free amount.